 Welcome to the world of GEO: Generative Engine Optimization, where the goal is to be referenced, quoted and trusted by the bots that shape buyer perception.

-GEO isn’t a hack.
-It’s a mindset.
-You’re not gaming the algorithm anymore; you’re training it.
+Writing for GEO is a mindset.
+You’re not looking to game he algorithm anymore; you’re training it to see you as a relaiable source.
 AI tools pull from publicly available, high-authority sources to build their answers.
 So instead of chasing keywords, the new game is: how do I make my content irresistible to machines?

 Here’s your starter kit: